matyalatte/tuw/examples/README.md

 # Examples

-You can see some JSON files to learn how to use Simple Command Runner.
+You can see some JSON files to learn how to use Tuw.

 ## 1. Getting Started